determined-ai/determined/hpc-ard-launcher-go/README.md

 # hpe-hpc-launcher Go Client

-The code found in this sub-tree is generated automatically using openapi tools from the hpe-hpc-launcher (Capsules) REST API specification.
+The code found in this subtree is generated automatically using OpenAPI tools from the HPE-HPC-launcher (Capsules) REST API specification.
-It can be build with the following command line executed in the HPE Github hpc-ard-capsules-core project:
+It can be built with the following command line, executed in the HPE GitHub hpc-ard-capsules-core project:

 ```
 # Checkout and build launcher go client API